 We’re halfway through 2020, and the world has undergone a dramatic shift due to the impacts of COVID-19.
-As of early March, most schools were shut down, businesses implemented work-from-home-policies, and many entertainment events were postponed or canceled.
+As of early March, most schools were shut down, businesses implemented work-from-home policies, and many entertainment events were postponed or canceled.

 With most of the world now living, working, socializing, and enjoying entertainment online, brands and businesses have had to adapt.
 For this reason, the live-streaming platform, Twitch, has become immensely popular over the last few months.

-Although it was historically popular with the e-sports gaming community, the platform has now grown and attracts a wider audience.
+Although it was historically popular with the e-sports gaming community, the platform has now grown and attracted a wider audience.
 Making it a haven for influencers and content creators from different backgrounds, such as artists, musicians, bakers, and educators.

 As a result, what once was a niche platform is now an open battleground for brands looking to connect with their customers.